Chapter 1 Mathematical preliminaries

 lines(c(0, 0), c(0,0.4), lwd = 3)

-Figure 1.3: Histogram of dataset \(y\) (left) and centred dataset \(y^*\) (right).
+Figure 1.3: Histogram of data \(y\) (left) and centred data \(y^*\) (right).
 The vertical line represents the mean.

-Standardisation means subtracting from every data point \(y\) the overall mean of the dataset \(\bar{y}\) and additionally dividing by the standard deviation \(s_y\): \[\begin{equation} y^*=\frac{y-\bar{y}}{s_y} \tag{1.19} \end{equation}\] This yields new data points \(y^*\), a new mean \(\bar{y^*}=0\) and a new standard deviation \(s_{y^*}=1\).
+Standardisation means subtracting from every data point \(y\) the overall mean of the data \(\bar{y}\) and additionally dividing by the standard deviation \(s_y\): \[\begin{equation} y^*=\frac{y-\bar{y}}{s_y} \tag{1.19} \end{equation}\] This yields new data points \(y^*\), a new mean \(\bar{y^*}=0\) and a new standard deviation \(s_{y^*}=1\).
 Standardisation thus shifts the data histogram to be centred on zero and expands or contracts it to have unit standard deviation (Figure 1.4).

 # histogram, raw